dennypenta/go-api-walkthrough/README.md

 The `deletedAt` column is there might look as antipattern.
 GDPR makes it more complicated and sometimes we need a background job to catch "soft-deleted" rows, collect the archive, send to a defined direction and then completely remove the data saving the anonimyzed part of it for analytics or others goals.

 There are also columns such as `updatedAt` and `createdAt` that are never exposed to API until the requirement is writtend down.

-Currently Postgres doesn't support unique keys on hash indexes, therefore even uuid Primary Key has a btree index.
-The reading a single item operation performance might be slightly improved creating additional hash index on the Primary Key.

 ### Points of improvements